stacycsolomon/portfolio/README.md

 # Welcome to My Portfolio

-This portfolio showcases projects done by Stacy Solomon.
+You can visit [my portfolio](https://stacycsolomon.github.io/portfolio/) to view a showcase of my work.
 For this portfolio I utilized the Gatsby Starter Portfolio Template created by LekoArts.
 You can find information on how I utilized this template below.

 ## Stay Connected